-The Department of Transnational Asian Studies offers the major in Asian Studies, which, is designed to encompass Asia broadly, regarding people and their movements, geography, history, and culture.
+The Department of Transnational Asian Studies offers the major in Asian Studies.
+The Asian Studies major is designed to encompass Asia and global Asia broadly, focusing on people and their movements across time and space in and around Asia.
 The major emphasizes research, introducing students to research projects at an early point.
 The Asian Studies capstone, ASIA 495, concludes the degree with substantial research work based on the student's own design and data collection, in addition to demonstrating the ability to integrate Asian language materials into research.
 Students in this major gain strong language training and cultural proficiency.
 They work toward sophisticated general expertise in Asia, along with a few chosen areas of specialization.
 The major is suitable for careers in the foreign service, law, international NGOs, or international business, among other fields, as well as preparation for graduate school.
 Asian Studies can be complementary to many other majors in ways that will enhance and expand your career prospects.
 The department houses the Chao Center for Asian Studies.